 In a world of austerity, you would imagine all fishermen do up their own lures, as they are easy to make and the cost insignificant.

-But you would be surprised how many people are still heading to the stores to get their lures.
+But you would be surprised how many people are still heading to the stores to get their lures and other fishing gear.